ashiklom/NP_Trait_Analysis/second-reviewer-response/editor.md

 However, our approach uses iterative _multiple_ imputation, where the algorithm alternates between drawing parameters and imputing values based on those parameters until it converges on a stable solution.

 To address this confusion, we have
-(1) revised the relevant text in the methods and
+(1) revised the relevant text in the methods (lines 246, 253-258.
+Note that all lines refer to the file with track changes enabled.) and
-(2) added a supplementary "vignette" describing in detail our multiple imputation approach and how it is used to estimate trait means and covariances with uncertainty.
+(2) added a supplementary literate programming document describing in detail our multiple imputation approach and how it is used to estimate trait means and covariances with uncertainty (Method S1).

 > I would like to see the following addressed:
 >